 A pet passport is an official document that records essential information about your pet, such as identification details, vaccination records, and treatments.
 It facilitates the entry of pets into foreign countries by demonstrating compliance with their import requirements.
 While the term "pet passport" is commonly used in the European Union, other countries may have equivalent documents, such as health certificates.

-How Much is a Pet Passport in the UK?
+How Much is a Pet Passport (Now AHC) in the UK?

 How Much is a Pet Passport For a Dog?

-Here’s a simplified breakdown of the cost of a pet passport for a dog in the UK:
+Here’s a simplified breakdown of the cost of a pet passport (now AHC):

-Cost of Pet Passport for Dog from the UK to the EU:
+Cost of an AHC (Previously Pet Passport) for Dogs from the UK to the EU

 - Microchip: £10–£30 (if not already done).